ASPLes/myqtt/py-myqtt/doc/myqtt.rst

    :param port: the port to connect to
    :type  port: String

-   :rtype: vortex.Connection representing the listener created.
+   :rtype: myqtt.Connection representing the listener created.

 .. function:: wait_listeners (ctx, [unlock_on_signal])

-   Allows to perform a wait operation until vortex context is finished or due to a signal received.
+   Allows to perform a wait operation until myqtt context is finished or due to a signal received.

    :param ctx: context where a listener or a set of listener were created.
-   :type ctx: vortex.Ctx
+   :type ctx: myqtt.Ctx

    :param unlock_on_signal: unlock_on_signal expects to receive True to make wait_listener to unlock on signal received.
    :type unlock_on_signal: Integer: True or False